ashokcode/vehicle-inventory-system/vehicle-inventory-system/README.md

 a minimal, functional admin UI — add/edit vehicles, upload photos, filter and search, and a one-screen dashboard.

-**This is a portfolio/demo build, not a record of a specific past client project.** It was built to have something concrete to demo and attach to proposals after the artifacts from an earlier, similarly-scoped engagement (for a client referred to in a bid only as prior experience) were no longer available.
-There is no real dealership data anywhere in this repo — the only "vehicles" are whatever you enter while trying it out.

 See [`docs/case-study.html`](docs/case-study.html) — also published as a formatted page, ask for the link — for a bid-ready write-up (brief-to-delivery